Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 ### Level 3: Lunar Embodiment

-Whenever you finish a Long Rest, you can choose what Lunar Phase manifests its power through your magic: Full Moon, New Moon, or Crescent Moon.
+Whenever you finish a **:rest-long: Long Rest**, you can choose what Lunar Phase manifests its power through your magic: Full Moon, New Moon, or Crescent Moon.

 Your connection to your current Lunar Phase ensures you have certain spells ready; when you reach a Sorcerer level specified in the Lunar Spells table, you thereafter always have the spells listed under the column of your current Lunar Phase prepared.